 When you have muscle weakness, muscle aches, and/or dark urine and your healthcare provider suspects muscle damage; when there has been severe traumatic injury to skeletal muscle

-Myoglobin is a small, oxygen-binding protein found in heart and skeletal muscles.
-It traps oxygen within muscle cells, allowing the cells to produce the energy required for muscular contraction.
+Myoglobin is a small protein found in heart and skeletal muscles that binds oxygen.
+It traps oxygen within muscle cells, allowing the cells to produce the energy required for muscles to contract.
 When heart or skeletal muscle is injured, myoglobin is released into the blood.
 Elevated levels can be measured within a few hours following an injury.

 Myoglobin is filtered from the blood by the kidneys and is released into the urine.
 Large quantities of myoglobin are toxic to the kidneys.
 If significant amounts of myoglobin are released into the bloodstream, which can happen after severe trauma or muscle injuries, the excess myoglobin may cause damage to the kidneys and eventually result in kidney failure.
 Measurement of myoglobin in urine helps to detect this condition.

 A myoglobin blood test may be used detect muscle damage.
-Myoglobin is a small, oxygen-binding protein found in heart and skeletal muscle.
 When heart or skeletal muscle is injured, myoglobin is released into the blood.
 Blood levels of myoglobin can rise very quickly with severe muscle damage and can be measured within a few hours following an injury.

 When is it ordered?

-This test may be ordered when a person has experienced damage to muscles caused by, for example, trauma or muscular dystrophy.
+A myoglobin blood test may be ordered when you have experienced damage to muscles caused by, for example, trauma or muscular dystrophy.

-Urine myoglobin may be ordered when there has been extensive injury to skeletal muscle, resulting in the rapid breakdown of muscle, and damage to the kidneys is suspected.
+A urine myoglobin test may be ordered when there has been extensive injury to skeletal muscle, resulting in the rapid breakdown of muscle, and damage to the kidneys from excess myoglobin in the urine is suspected.

 What does the test result mean?

 An increase in blood myoglobin means that there has been very recent injury to muscle tissue.
-Increased levels can occur, for example, in people who have had:
+Some examples of causes of increased levels include:

 - Accidents that result in muscle trauma